mmbman/Katagiri/1988-08-03-Depending-on-the-Dharma.md

 That is the threefold dwelling in mindfulness.

-And then the last one is compassion.
-Compassion is kindness, but what I am interested in is why the compassion uses sadness.
-Compassion consists of two terms, kindness and also sadness.
-Sadness means moaning.
-In Sanskrit, *karuna* and *maitri*: *maitri* is friendliness, kindness, and *karuna* is moaning.
+And then the last one is *compassion*.
+Compassion is *kindness*, but what I am interested in is why the [term] compassion uses sadness.
+Compassion consists of two terms, kindness and also sadness; sadness means moaning.
+In Sanskrit, [it’s] *karuna* and *maitri*: *maitri* is friendliness or kindness, and *karuna* is moaning.

 Moaning is pretty deep pain... not pain, irritation; very deep inconsolate irritation in the bottom of your life.
 For instance, we want to know what the dharma is by practicing day to day, through the studying and the practicing both.
-Almost you can have a glimpse of Dharma, what it is like, and then, next moment, dharma has disappeared.
+Almost you can have a glimpse of dharma, what it is like, and then, next moment, dharma has disappeared.

 So if you try to know what the real dharma is, it’s very difficult to get it.
 But through the practice and the studying and learning Buddhist teaching, you can come very close, very close.
 So again and again, we have to do it.
 And then you come to this bottom of the human life.
 And then the bottom is, between the bottom of human life and eternity is produced by certain partitions and the wall, but when you touch this wall, that wall is not hard, it’s very soft, very soft.
 If you touch it, you can get into eternity.
 But you don’t notice.